-Note as well that, like all other headphone and speaker drivers, the bone conduction “driver” must receive analog audio signal (as opposed to digital audio signals) to work properly.
+Note as well that, like all other headphone and speaker drivers, the bone conduction “driver” must receive analog audio signals (as opposed to digital audio signals) to work properly.

 This point about analog and digital is important to know, especially considering that most bone conduction headphones have wireless Bluetooth technology.

-Bluetooth transmits digital audio wirelessly and so bone conduction headphones must have built-in wireless receivers with DACs (digital-to-analog converters) to convert the digital audio into analog audio that will cause the headphone vibrations.
+Bluetooth transmits digital audio wirelessly, so bone conduction headphones must have built-in wireless receivers with DACs (digital-to-analog converters) to convert the digital audio into analog audio that will cause the headphone vibrations.